AmazingBooks/Women-s-Strength-Training-Anatomy/README.md

 >is wise to add some cardio training.
 Stretching regularly to maintain flexibility
 >as well as good posture is also important, especially given that it requires only
 >a few minutes per week.Rest assured that as long as you are training regularly and eating a balanced, healthy diet, fat will diminish and muscles will develop.

+## STEP 1 - Identify Your Goals
+To create a perfectly tailored weight training program that suits your needs, you must first clearly define your objectives.
+You work out to do one or a combination of the following:
+  - Reshape your body
+  - Get rid of excess body fat
+  - Improve your sport performance
+  - Remain healthy
+  - Fight the loss of mobility due to aging